-- 3. If this is the first Oracle product to be installed on this computer, the installer displays these additional screens: - Specify Inventory Directory and Credentials screen (Advanced installation only)
+- 3. If this is the first Oracle product to be installed on this computer, the installer displays these additional screens: - a.
+Specify Inventory Directory and Credentials screen b.
+Run orainstRoot.sh dialog box

 Enter the full path of the inventory directory: Enter a full path to the inventory directory.
-Enter a directory that is different from Oracle home directory for the product files.
+Enter a directory that is different from the Oracle home directory for the product files.